-Primary structure is the linear order of amino acids connected by peptide bonds.
-If the sequence changes, the later levels of structure can change too, because different side chains can favor different interactions.
+• Primary structure: the linear order of amino acids connected by peptide bonds.
+If the sequence changes, later levels can change too, because different side chains favor different interactions.
+This level does not give the final shape by itself, but it holds the information the protein folds from.

-These patterns are stabilized mainly by hydrogen bonding within the backbone, not by a special bond type unique to side chains.
+• Secondary structure: local folding patterns of the polypeptide backbone, most commonly the alpha helix and the beta sheet.
+These are stabilized mainly by hydrogen bonding within the backbone, not by a bond type unique to side chains.

-Depending on the protein and its environment, this structure can be stabilized by effects such as hydrophobic packing, hydrogen bonding, ionic interactions, and sometimes disulfide bonds.
+• Tertiary structure: the full 3D arrangement of a single polypeptide chain, describing how helices, sheets, loops, and side chains pack into one folded unit.
+Depending on the protein and its environment, it can be stabilized by hydrophobic packing, hydrogen bonding, ionic interactions, and sometimes disulfide bonds.

 A protein made of just one polypeptide can have primary, secondary, and tertiary structure without having quaternary structure.

+Hemoglobin is useful because all four levels appear in one protein complex.
 Its primary structure is the amino acid sequence of each globin chain.
-Within each chain, parts of the backbone form secondary structure, and in hemoglobin those regions are mostly alpha helices.
+Within each chain, parts of the backbone form secondary structure, mostly alpha helices in hemoglobin.
 Each globin chain then folds into its own compact tertiary structure.
 In adult human hemoglobin A, the functional protein has quaternary structure because it contains four subunits: two alpha globin chains and two beta globin chains.

-This example shows why the levels are not competing definitions.
+The levels are not competing definitions.
 They describe the same protein at different scales.

 Protein function depends strongly on structure.
 An enzyme needs the right shape at its active site, a membrane channel needs the right arrangement to let molecules pass, and a binding protein needs the right surface to recognize its target.
+That is why even a small sequence change can matter: if a mutation changes folding or stability enough, function can change as well.

 Mixing up secondary and tertiary structure